openenergymonitor/learn/view/sustainable-energy/energy/costs.md

 | 1 kW      | [Hugh Piggot V3 (DIY)](http://v3power.co.uk/wp/wp-content/uploads/2014/11/How-to-get-a-Hugh-Piggott-wind-turbine-by-V3-Power.pdf) | £1,845 | £600 | 2445 | 122 | £0.040 |
 | 2 – 3 MW | [Enercon E82](http://www.renewablesfirst.co.uk/windpower/windpower-learning-centre/how-much-does-a-wind-turbine-cost-to-operate) | £3.1 million | £2.0m | 1700 | 85 | £0.028 |

-Maintanence costs are based on annual O&M cost estimates available on renewablesfirst.co.uk, with costs for turbines where this information is not available estimated at £40/kW/year.
+Maintenance costs are based on annual O&M cost estimates available on renewablesfirst.co.uk, with costs for turbines where this information is not available estimated at £40/kW/year.

 The costs above do not include business rates, wind turbine insurance, financing or network costs which increase the final cost of the delivered electricity.